daveaastha2013/Object-Detection-using-Yolov5/README.md

 # Object-Detection-using-Yolov5

 ### Overview
-- A pretrained Yolov5 model is implemented to detect objects witht their coordinates in images, videos and through web cameras.
+- A Yolov5 model is implemented to detect objects with their coordinates in images, videos and through web cameras.
 - Used it to detect landmines from images and videos.

 ### To run the code